zeropress-app/zeropress-landing/README.md

 ## 🔍 Search

-- Search is implemented via **Cloudflare AutoRAG**
+ZeroPress supports **AI-powered search powered by Cloudflare AutoRAG**.
-- R2 files are periodically crawled and indexed
+R2 files are periodically crawled and indexed,
-- Search runs through Workers
-- Search failure never affects page availability
+but **search is a non-critical enhancement only** — it does not affect availability of static pages.
+(See ADR-0004)

 Search is a **feature**, not a dependency.